-If you are along the group of supporters as I am, then you don’t have to be an actual member of the community to see that there’s so much backlash towards the people part of it.
+If you are among the group of supporters as I am, then you don’t have to be an actual member of the community to see that there’s so much backlash towards the people part of it.
 It’s something I will never understand.
-God taught us to love one another right?
-Well why does someone loving someone else of the same sex suddenly mean they have the right to get stones thrown at them?
-And yes I’m aware of the bible and all of that, which I will discuss being a christian and a supporter of the community in another post.
+God taught us to love one another…right?
+Well, why does someone loving someone else of the same sex suddenly mean they have the right to get stones thrown at them?
+And yes I’m aware of the bible and all of that, which I will discuss being a Christian and a supporter of the community in another post.
 For now, I just want to bring attention to the trials these innocent people receive and also shine a light on how beautiful the community is as well.

 And I repeat.

 BEING IN LOVE WITH SOMEONE OF THE SAME SEX IS NOT A PHASE.